Celeborn2BeAlive/openglnoel/docs/gltf-viewer-02-gltf-02-initialization.md

 ## Loading the glTF file

+> The part to replace in this section is `// TODO Loading the glTF file` with a call to the method that you must implement.

 The path to the glTF file is stored in the member variable `m_gltfFilePath`.

 A glTF file is just a json file with references to binary files to store geometry data and images to store textures.